lenvolk/images-using-azure-image-builder/LenVolk/SPO2SA/README.md

 This guide provides instructions for deploying the ARM template that creates the following resources in a single resource group:

-1. Virtual Network with three subnets:
+1. Virtual Network with three subnets, each with dedicated Network Security Group:
-   - Servers subnet
+   - Servers subnet with server-nsg
-   - Private Endpoint subnet
+   - Private Endpoint subnet with pe-nsg
-   - Azure Bastion subnet
+   - Azure Bastion subnet with bastion-nsg

 2. Azure Bastion (Standard SKU)

 3. Virtual Machine:
-   - Windows Server 2022 Datacenter x64 Gen2
+   - Windows Server 2022 Datacenter Gen2
+   - Using existing Windows Server license with Software Assurance (Azure Hybrid Benefit)
+   - No infrastructure redundancy required (availability option)
    - System-assigned managed identity
    - Microsoft Entra ID login enabled
    - No public IP